What We Want

 Stokely Carmichael delivers his “Black Power” speech at a rally in Broad Street Park in Greenwood, Mississippi, during the Meredith March Against Fear, June 1966.
 Bob Fitch Photography Archive, Department of Special Collections, Stanford University Libraries.

-of this country must be shaken if Black people are to control their lives.
-The colonies of the United States — and this includes the black ghettoes within its borders, north and south — must be liberated.
+Ultimately, the economic foundations of this country must be shaken if Black people are to control their lives.
+The colonies of the United States — and this includes the Black ghettoes within its borders, north and south — must be liberated.
 For a century, this nation has been like an octopus of exploitation, its tentacles stretching from Mississippi and Harlem to South America, the Middle East, southern Africa, and Vietnam; the form of exploitation varies from area to area but the essential result has been the same — a powerful few have been maintained and enriched at the expense of the poor and voiceless colored masses.

 This pattern must be broken.
 As its grip loosens here and there around the world, the hopes of Black Americans become more realistic.
 For racism to die, a totally different America must be born.

 This is what white society does not wish to face; this is why that society prefers to talk about integration.
 But integration speaks not at all to the problem of poverty, only to the problem of Blackness.
 Integration today means the man who “makes it,” leaving his Black brothers behind in the ghetto as fast as his new sports car will take him.
 It has no relevance to the Harlem wino or to the cottonpicker making three dollars a day.
-As a lady I know in Alabama once said, “the food that [Black American Nobel Peace Prize winner] Ralph Bunche eats doesn’t fill my stomach.”
+As a lady I know in Alabama once said, “the food that [African American Nobel Peace Prize winner] Ralph Bunche eats doesn’t fill my stomach.”

 Integration, moreover, speaks to the problem of Blackness in a despicable way.
 As a goal, it has been based on complete acceptance of the fact that in order to have a decent house or education, Blacks must move into a white neighborhood or send their children to a white school.
-This reinforces, among both black and white, the idea that “white” is automatically better and “Black” is by definition inferior.
+This reinforces, among both Black and white, the idea that “white” is automatically better and “Black” is by definition inferior.
 This is why integration is a subterfuge for the maintenance of white supremacy.
-It allows the nation to focus on a handful of Southern children who get into white schools, at great price, and to ignore the 94 percent who are left behind in unimproved all-black schools.
+It allows the nation to focus on a handful of Southern children who get into white schools, at great price, and to ignore the 94 percent who are left behind in unimproved all-Black schools.
 Such situations will not change until Black people have power — to control their own school boards, in this case.
 Then Negroes become equal in a way that means something, and integration ceases to be a one-way street.
 Then integration doesn’t mean draining skills and energies from the ghetto into white neighborhoods; then it can mean white people moving from Beverly Hills into Watts, white people joining the Lowndes County Freedom Organization.
 Then integration becomes relevant.

 White America will not face the problem of color, the reality of it.
 The well-intended say: “We’re all human, everybody is really decent, we must forget color.”
 But color cannot be “forgotten” until its weight is recognized and dealt with.
 White America will not acknowledge that the ways in which the country sees itself are contradicted by being Black — and always have been.
 Whereas most of the people who settled this country came here for freedom or for economic opportunity, Blacks were brought here to be slaves.
 When the Lowndes County Freedom Organization chose the black panther as its symbol, it was christened by the press as “the Black Panther Party” — but the Alabama Democratic Party, whose symbol is a rooster, has never been called the White Cock Party.
 No one ever talked about “white power” because power in this country is white.
 All this adds up to more than merely identifying a group phenomenon by some catchy name or adjective.
 The furor over that black panther reveals the problems that white America has with color and sex; the furor over “Black power” reveals how deep racism runs and the great fear which is attached to it.